In R, you can calculate the autocorrelation using the acf() function from the tseries package.

 acf(data)

-Let’s see how we can calculate autocorrelation for numeric vector in R:
+Let’s see how we can calculate autocorrelation for a numeric vector in R:

 # Load library